 If your goal is to move to Paris and work in Paris, it is certainly possible if you work in hot areas (e.g. tech) where opportunities abound, but it is otherwise quite a bit harder to find work that isn’t teaching as a native English speaker.

 A lot of trailing spouses who move to France are unable to work due to visa restrictions.
 (Trailing spouses are the name for spouses who follow their significant other when their spouse gets a good job abroad.)
 I was luckier than a lot of spouses that I was granted the ability to work due to an uncommon visa.

 However, I was locked out of the labor market for my career path as a non-fluent French speaker.
-As someone with a graduate degree and international work experience, I was deeply frustrated to see the gap in my CV growing and the only work that I could get involved switching careers/industries.
-I have worked in the service industry, but that was years ago.
+As someone with a graduate degree and international work experience, I was deeply frustrated to see the gap in my CV growing and the only work that I could get involved in switching careers/industries.

 I feel for those reading this who have to wait a year plus to be allowed to work, only to struggle to find jobs, particularly ones that aren’t set aside for English speakers (e.g., au pair/teaching English).

 Living in Paris is not the same as visiting Paris

 I had visited Paris some years ago, and I enjoyed Paris a lot after staying with a local who took the time to show me her favorite places.
 Living in Paris is not like visiting Paris.
 Real Paris is expensive and seven euro beers (for a pint) made me cringe.

 When you live in a city and deal with the bureaucracy and mess, you see it for what it is, and Paris involves a lot of persistence/resilience.
 I always thought I was a persistent person, but maybe I’m not that tough.